kwaldenphd/job-screening-algorithm/README.md

 These stories highlight the necessity of critically reflecting on the decisions made when building an algorithm, as well as possible tradeoffs.

-<blockquote>QX: What systemic advantages/disadvantages are your algorithms likely to amplify?</blockquote>
+<blockquote>Q4: What systemic advantages/disadvantages are your algorithms likely to amplify?</blockquote>

-<blockquote>QX: What does it mean to design a fair algorithm?</blockquote>
+<blockquote>Q5: What does it mean to design a fair algorithm?</blockquote>

-<blockquote>QX: What is the human cost of efficiency?
+<blockquote>Q6: What is the human cost of efficiency?
 More permissive algorithms may capture more interesting candidates, but it also means more costly, human work.
 What would an ideal balance look like?</blockquote>

 # Hiring Algorithms in the Real World